METHOD OF PRAYER

 A SCRIPTURAL MODEL CHRISTIAN PRAYER

-Christian Prayer: A Scriptural Model to the Lord's Prayer.
+Christian Prayer: A Scriptural Model of the Lord's Prayer.

 A model for Christian prayer is found in the Gospel of Matthew Chap 6.
 Jesus Christ himself gave all of us a pattern for prayer: